Coronavirus - COVID-19

 Due to the current Pandemic, we understand employees may have individual circumstances that will prevent them from reporting to work physically and/or remotely.
 Please review the information below on options that may apply to your specific circumstance.

-The Families First Coronavirus Response Act (FFCRA) is new legislation effective April 1, 2020 that requires employers to provide employees with additional paid sick leave and expanded family medical leave for specified reasons related to COVID-19.
-For more information on how the Families First Coronavirus Response Act may apply to your circumstance, please review the Employee Paid Leave Rights and FFCRA Q&A.
+The Families First Coronavirus Response Act (FFCRA) legislation that required employers to provide employees with additional paid sick leave and expanded family medical leave for specified reasons related to COVID-19 has expired as of December 31, 2020.

 Please review the request forms below dependent on your circumstances: